dekadentno/blockchain-notes/README.md

 - consensus - which transactions are valid?
 Consensus is how the blockchain makes decisions.
 Things like proof of work, proof of stake, and DBFT are all consensus algorithms that find out which transactions are most trustworthy.
 - hashing - digital fingerprint for a piece of data
 - block - group of transactions bundled together (from the mempool). every block has its own hash
-- blockchain -incorruptible digital ledger of economic transactions that can be programmed to record not just financial transactions but virtually everything of value
 - ledger - list of transaction records. who sent money, who recieved, when and how much
 - nonce - an arbitrary number that can be used just once in a cryptographic communication.
 It is similar in spirit to a nonce word, hence the name.
 It is often a random or pseudo-random number issued in an authentication protocol to ensure that old communications cannot be reused in replay attacks. it is very important when talking about proof of work. miners are trying to find the nonce number in order to solve the PoW algorithm
 - merkle root - Every transaction has a hash associated with it.
 In a block, all of the transaction hashes in the block are themselves hashed (sometimes several times -- the exact process is complex), and the result is the Merkle root.
 In other words, the Merkle root is the hash of all the hashes of all the transactions in the block